jmfrancklab/pyspecdata/doc_src/index.rst

 pySpecData allows you to deal with multi-dimensional spectroscopy data in an object-oriented fashion.

-Please note this package is heavily utilized by three other packages that our lab manages on github:
+Please note this package is heavily utilized by two other packages that our lab manages on github:

+*   `Classes for communicating with instruments <https://github.com/jmfrancklab/FLInst/>`_.

+    *   Controls USB instrumentation like oscilloscopes and power meters connected via a USB/GPIB converter.
+    *   Includes our Custom SpinCore NMR extension
+    *   (Note that the previous two used be separate repositories -- they have been combined to improve maintenance).

 *   `ODNP processing scripts <https://github.com/jmfrancklab/proc_scripts/>`_.
-*   `Classes for communicating with instruments <https://github.com/jmfrancklab/inst_notebooks/>`_.
-*   `Convenient SpinCore NMR Extension <https://github.com/jmfrancklab/spincore_apps/>`_.

 :ref:`See pySpecData examples here <sphx_glr_auto_examples>`,
 and for a simple example applied to 1D data, see